I saw an interesting question in a forum this week: Why don’t the comments I leave on blogs get approved?

 My site is my place.
 I have no obligation to approve comments.
 Any comments.

-But, as I make clear in my About page, if a comment adds to the conversation and clearly has thought and insight behind it, it will be approved.
+But any comment that adds to the conversation, and clearly has thought and insight behind it, will be approved.

 Looked at from the other side, I don’t comment on a lot of blogs.